Communication on ERDF performance using

 This question is raised at the highest level of the EU

 Institutions.
 Indeed, it would be simpler to communicate on a few, easy to aggregate indicators at the EU level.
+In particular, the European Court of Auditors raised the question of

 the relevance of so many programme specific indicators, their (lack of) use and the difficulty